Archive for December 2018 | Monthly archive page

 When the young man discovers the dishonest plot, he confronts the landowner.
 The wicked man then tells his servant he can still marry the daughter if he can go into the forest and find a bamboo tree with a hundred knots.
 Try as he may, this turns out to be an impossible task, another dishonest trick.
 But the young man meets a wise sage in the forest who shows him an even better trick, with which he can take a hundred pieces of bamboo and make then magically stick together like a single piece with a hundred knots.

 The young man returns and finds the landowner and the chieftain celebrating, as the wedding of their daughter and son is already underway.
 When the servant presents the hundred pieces of bamboo, the members of the wedding party all have a good laugh at his expense.
 But then he magically commands the bamboo to stick together, which it does, along with the landowner, the chieftain and his son.
 In exchange for setting them unstuck, the young man is finally awarded the lovely daughter.
-Thus the two marry promptly and live happily ever after.JAPAN
+Thus the two marry promptly and live happily ever after.BAMBOO IN JAPANESE FOLKLORE

 One of the oldest examples of Japanese folklore, The Tale of the Bamboo Cutter dates back to the 10th century.
 In this intriguing story, a beautiful princess named Kaguya who is a discovered as a baby living inside a glowing bamboo stalk.
 A childless woodcutter discovers the mysterious phenomenon in the forest one day, and he decides to bring the infant home to his wife.
 They decide to feed and look after and essentially adopt this young girl.